exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 Exasol versions prior to 8.34.0 already do their best to reduce the footprint of the operation by removing unused columns ("select list elimination") and pushing applicable filters into each of the operands ("filter propagation").

-**However**, one frequently used type of filter is *not applicable* to filter propagation: a "filter join" as shown in the following example.
+**However**, one frequently used type of filter is *not applicable* to filter propagation: a "filter join" as shown in the following example:

 ```sql
 WITH sales_and_returns AS (